abigail-ryan/mindful-habit/README.md

 * CSS

 #### Frameworks, Libraries, Technologies and Programs Used
-* Uizard - used to create wireframes and view colour scheme
+* [Uizard](https://uizard.io/) - used to create wireframes and view colour scheme
 *	Git - used for version control
 *	GitHub - used to save and store all files for this website
 *	Google Fonts – used to import fonts for this site
 *	Font Awesome - all icons used in this site icons were downloaded from here
 *	Canva Colour – used for colour palette inspiration
-*	Favicon.io – for the through bubble favicon
+*	Favicon.io – for the thought bubble favicon
 *	Tiny PNG - used to compress images
 *	Google Dev Tools – used to test responsiveness and to debug
 *	Google Lighthouse - for testing overall performance and accessibility of the site